raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 --- task ---

+You can either choose one of the example images below or create your own original design.
+Feel free to draw anything you like - such as an animal, plant, or imaginary creature - as long as it follows the Mission Zero guidelines.

 **Choose:** Pick an image to display from the options below.
 Python stores the information for an image in a list.
 The code for each image includes the colour variables used and the list.

 You will need to **copy** all of the code for your chosen image then **paste** it into your project below the line which says `# Add colour variables and image`.